 Streets and buildings had to exude homeliness.
 Architects paid close attention to the daily use of a building.
 For example, houses were given staircases to the front door with space underneath for firewood, spacious carports with a terrace on top, sitting pits, bay windows to the kitchen - to promote meetings et cetera.
 The houses were given hoods and pitched roofs, often in unusual shapes and in combination with terraces and extensions.

-The facades were of 'warm' brown brick, with wooden parts in dark earth colors.
-'Brown and slanted,' is how this movement can be summarized, which is also widely known as 'New Truttiness.'
+The facades were made of 'warm' brown brick, with wooden parts in dark earth colours.
+'Brown and slanted', that is how this movement can be summarised, which is also widely known as 'New frumpiness'.

-The 1970s were also the glory days of participation and resident participation in (urban) architectural design.
-In the 1970s, urban renewal took off in the old inner-city neighborhoods, where small-scale development flourished in part thanks to large subsidies.
+The 1970s are also the glory days of consultation and resident participation in (urban) design.
+In the 1970s, urban renewal gets underway in the old inner city districts, where small-scale flourished, partly thanks to large subsidy flows.

 Structuralism

-The so-called structuralism in architecture is closely related to small-scale building.
-The structuralists believed that a building should enable human activities and promote social interaction.
+The so-called structuralism in architecture is closely related to small-scale construction.
+The structuralists believed that a building should enable human activities and promote social contacts.
 Buildings built according to structuralist principles often consist of several smaller units that together form a structure, such as a honeycomb.

 Examples